 Found in 5 Collections and/or Records:

 Hoopes Brothers & Darlington began in West Chester in 1867 manufacturing wooden spokes for wheels.
 By the eighteen-eighties it was one of the largest wooden wheel makers in the country.
-This collection contains photographs which show the steps involved in the making of wooden wheels from the delivery of the logs to the finished project.
+This collection contains film and photograph materials related to the Smithsonian Instituation documentary "The Last Wheel Works," showing the steps involved in the making of wooden wheels from the delivery of the logs to the finished project.

 Richards, London & Kelley manufactured pattern-making machinery for woodworking.
 The firm founded, The Atlantic Works in 1869 for the manufacture of machines especially directed to railway car manufacturing, and Band Sawing Machinery.
 This collection consists of illustrations of woodworking machinery and descriptions from trade catalogs that are pasted into an album.
 The machinery was produced in Philadelphia by The Atlantic Works (also DBA Richards, London and Kelley).